Skip to content

 How to fix?

-Three steps in order: (1) verify system clock is correct (date, time, time zone); (2) run Tool Hub’s 3371 Error Fix (Installation Issues tab) — resolves majority of cases; (3) manually delete qbregistration.dat from C:\ProgramData\Intuit\Entitlement Client\v8 and reactivate.
-Have license number ready.
+Three steps in order: (1) verify the system clock (date, time, time zone); (2) run Tool Hub’s 3371 Error Fix (Installation Issues tab) — resolves the majority of cases; (3) manually delete qbregistration.dat from C:\ProgramData\Intuit\Entitlement Client\v8 and reactivate.
+Have the license number ready.

 Where is qbregistration.dat?